Hailo7ts/BANKI/BANKI-template.md

   - **Source:**
 - [ ] How would you implement a web design comp that uses non-standard fonts?
   - **Explanation:**
+  Importing that font's src from the web into html and using css font family to set the font and have a backup font style
   - **Use:**
   - **Example:**
   - **Source:**